 Visiting the Sagrada Familia

 The Sagrada Familia is easily accessible by public transportation, with the Sagrada Familia metro station (Lines 2 and 5) located nearby.
-Several bus lines also serve the area, ensuring convenient access to this iconic landmark.
+Several bus lines also serve the area, so it's quite convenient.

 Nearby Attractions